irinagetman1973/Vehicle-tracking-in-challenging-scenarios-using-YOLOv8/README.md

 4) Do Cross Validation

-5)Retest models again and evaluate metrics to see whether performances are consistant
+5) Retest models again and evaluate metrics to see whether performances are consistant

-6)List challenges for example, add very bright sun, small sizes of detected vehicles
+6) List challenges for example, add very bright sun, small sizes of detected vehicles

 ## Questions for Scrum metting 24/05